Architecture is a science of buildings.

 Optical performance:

-This lens has inserted all the optical lens elements which work to increase its reliability.
+This lens has inserted all the optical lens elements to increase its reliability.

 The three FLD and SLD have been included to eliminate the flare and ghosting while shooting outdoors.